 However, in mobile app testing it was notable how fast the response times were, with just a handful of test users experiencing minor delays.

-Thus, in general app testers were able to focus more on product finding and checking out, compared to dealing with a site’s technical quirks (such as layout bugs, see this article and this article) or speed issues.
+Thus, in general app testers were able to focus more on product finding and checking out, compared to dealing with a site’s technical quirks and or speed issues.

 2) Sticky Navigation